Rashidziya/first-demo/README.md

 # first-demo
-my first repository -by apna college
+My first repository -by Apna College way to learning the git and github